coq/coq/doc/sphinx/addendum/implicit-coercions.rst

      Coq can not infer a valid source class.

-  .. exn:: Cannot recognize @class as a source class of @qualid.
+  .. exn:: Cannot recognize @coercion_class as a source class of @qualid.

      The inferred source class of the coercion differs from the one specified.